akhilrajmailbox/GuestBook/README.md

 How It Works

+Create github repository and create docs folder in root directory.

+The docs folder contains index.html file

-I set up GitHub Pages to point to the docs folder.
+set up GitHub Pages to point to the docs folder.

 From there, I can create and publish docs like this:

 ```